kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Declaring additional specifications to objects from the outside can yield conflicts that need to be addressed in the implementation of metaresources.
 Multiple instances of a metaresource kind may affect an object (directly or indirectly), thus posing a possible conflict to resolve regarding which intent among the multiple metaresource specs a controller shall honor.

 In some cases, the most recent between two conflicting specs may be desired to win, whereas in other cases it might be the oldest.
-Often, the winning spec is determined by the hierarchical level within the scope the metaresource applies, and sometimes other criteria must be adopted to resolve conflicts between metaresources ultimately affecting a same target.
+Often, the winning spec is determined by the hierarchical level within the scope the metaresource applies, and sometimes other criteria must be adopted to resolve conflicts between metaresources ultimately affecting the same target.

 The hierarchical relationships of the objects that are targeted by metaresources – whether associated to their parent/child relationship or between specs and their inner sections – may also yield conflicts of specs (conflicting intents).
 Metaresource kinds that allow for their instances to target at multiple levels of a hierarchy of resource kinds (e.g. Gateway API `Gateway` and `HTTPRoute` kinds), or alternatively entire resources as well as sections of a resource, will often generate cases where the behavior specified by the metaresource either is fully enforced or partially enforced, either honored or overridden by another.